Unlisted27/merchanteer/devlist.md

     b.
 Once the exchange gets the mail, they will allow you to deposite completed contract payouts

 5. Bugs to fix
-    Bug discovered, something to do with ships not getting back to port.
+    FIXED Bug discovered, something to do with ships not getting back to port.
 To reproduce, send a ship out twice, try different cargo loads as well.